PramodJose/NS-SockAssgnmt-TestCases/README.md

 	Eg: `python2 VerifyOutput.py output.txt`

 	The program will display whether your program passed all the test cases or not.\
-	If the message displayed is `The program passed all the test cases!!`; then your program is fine and you can upload your solution to autolab.\
+	If the message displayed is `The program passed all the test cases!!`; then your program is fine and you can upload your solution to autolab.
+Ensure that your program can handle input strings of at least 9000 bytes.
+In other words, if you have used the `recv()` method of the socket class, then your code should be like:-\
+	`sockt.recv(9000)`\
+	Assuming that the socket object name is `sockt`.\
 	Else, if you get a message saying `The program failed for the following test case(s)`, then you would also be shown the test case numbers which your program failed.\
 	The first test case is on the first line of the file _testCases.txt_, the second test case on the second line and so on.
 Try debugging your code with the test case(s) for which your solution failed.